sasunts/git-terrogation-graph/README.md

 ### Complete:
+##### Task 1
-* `interrogation.py` is made to complete the first part of the task.
+ `interrogation.py` is made to complete the first part of the task.
 This allows me to login with my GitHub account and will print on the console with a few details such as all my repos, my username and the topics of my Lowest common ancestor repo.
 I will improve this by creating a menu with switch cases of all of my repos and the user can chose which repo to print topics about.

+##### Task 2
-* For the Github visualisation project I decided to look at a popular repo and one I found interesting was the bitcoin repo.
+For the Github visualisation project I decided to look at a popular repo and one I found interesting was the bitcoin repo.
 When you run `run.sh` or `winRun.bat`, you will be prompted to enter your GitHub credentials and this is to generate an instance of Github in python.
 Once this is done the `dataVisualisation.py` will run and generate an up to date JSON file which contains the author of the committer and the commit count.